-Document Supervisory File Department File (if applicable) Personnel File (OFFICIAL FILE) Coachings/Supervisory Counselings Maintain original in file.
-Remove annually provided no further incidents.
-Not maintained in file.
-Not maintained in file.
+Document Supervisory File Department File (if applicable) Personnel File (OFFICIAL FILE) Coachings/Supervisory Maintain original in file.
+Remove annually (from the date of incident) Not maintained Not maintained Counselings in file. in file.

+provided no further incidents.
 Written Reprimands Maintain copy in file.
-Remove annually provided no further incidents.
+Remove annually (from the date of incident) provided no further incidents.
 Maintain copy in file.
 Employee may request to remove after 3 years.
 Maintain original in file.
 Employee may request to inactivate after 3 years.

-Maintain copy in Maintain original

-file. in file.

-Suspensions Employee may Employee may

-(other than below) request to request to

-remove inactivate

-after 10 years. after 10 years.

-Maintain copy in Maintain original

-Discipline as discussed file. in file.

-in section 1-4.K.2 Cannot Remove May not be

-inactivated
+Suspensions (other than below) Maintain copy in file.
+Remove annually (from the date of Maintain copy in file.
+Employee may request to remove after 10 years.
+Maintain original in file.
+Employee may request to inactivate after 10 years.
+Discipline as discussed in section 1-4.K.2 incident) provided no further incidents.
+Maintain copy in file.
+Cannot Remove Maintain original in file.
+May not be inactivated